 In sports, MVP stands for most valuable player.
-In marketing and sales, the letters stand for different things, but they are still arguably the most valuable things you can focus on if you want to communicate effectively and dominate your market.
+In marketing and sales, the letters stand for Message, Vehicles and People.
+These three components are arguably the most valuable things you can focus on if you want to communicate effectively and dominate your market.

 David: Hi and welcome to the podcast.
 Today co-host Chris Templeton and I are here to discuss the MVPs of marketing and sales.
 Welcome Chris.

 Chris: David, thank you.
 Great to be here.
 You know, for years you’ve been talking about the MVP of sales, but for those who don’t have the benefit of really understanding what you mean by that, help them to understand what the term MVP of sales means.

 David: Okay.
 When we think in terms of the MVPs of marketing and sales, it’s just like the most valuable players in sports.
 But when it comes to marketing and sales, it stands for something different.
 So, in marketing and sales, it stands for Message, Vehicles, and People.
 So essentially what we’re asking is what is the marketing (M)essage that I want to convey?
 That’s the M part of it.
 Which combination of marketing (V)ehicles am I going to use to communicate the message?
 And then who are the (P)eople or prospects that I want to reach?
 And when you get these three things right, your promotion is almost inevitably successful.
 And if you get just one of them wrong, it’s inevitably not successful.

 Chris: And so, the first leg of that stool is messaging.
 And I think a lot of people don’t have a clear understanding of the value of messaging, what it means and how to be consistent about it.